mehmetaliyuksel/Web-Proxy-Servers/README.md

 Project consists of 2 servers;

 Web Server
-  -Server program takes single argument which specifies the port number.\n -Server should work when connected via a web browser (such asGoogle Chrome).
+  -Server program takes single argument which specifies the port number.<br/>
+  -Server should work when connected via a web browser (such asGoogle Chrome).
    For example, if the server port number is 8080, http://localhost:8080/500 would be a valid URL if the server runs in the same host..